kliu3816/JellyJelly_project/README.md

 3. Click "Analyze Video"
 4. View the comprehensive analysis results
 5. Download the analysis as JSON using the download button

-## Deployment

-The application is deployed on Vercel and can be accessed at [https://jelly-jelly-app.vercel.app/](https://jelly-jelly-app.vercel.app/)

 ## Contributing